jessica-lora/Practice/README.md

 -----

+*Assuming we have a main branch that we want to leave unchanged until production and want a development branch that we'll push our features branches into*

 To create and work in a feature branch:
 -be in develop branch: `git checkout develop`
 -create feature branch: `git checkout -b feature_name`